Babinci/Markdown_Documentations/supabase_general_docs/all-about-supabase-egress-a_Sg_e.md

 - Example: Log Explorer -> Custom Reports -> Add/Remove charts -> Database API -> API Egress.

-## What is contributing to Egress?
+## What is Contributing to Egress?

 While pointing out the exact cause for egress may not be straightforward, there are various steps you can take to determine the source of these issues: